abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

 in the ``std::vector<IntVar*> nexts_``.

-..  only:: draft

 Internally, we use ``int64`` indices to label the nodes and their duplicates.
 These ``int64``  indices are the identifiers of the nodes of an auxiliary graph we present in the next sub-section.

 The domains of the ``IntVar`` ``nexts_`` variables consist of these ``int64`` indices.
 Let's say we have a solution ``solution`` and a ``RoutingModel`` object ``routing``.
 In the following code: